lmhale99/yabadaba/UPDATES.rst

   not a variable in all schemas.
 - Record.display_image() added that will access an image file from the record's tar and display it.
-- The demo has been moved to yabadaba_demo to avoid code pollution in the main package.
+- The code in yabadaba.demo has been moved from yabadaba into doc to avoid code pollution in the main package.
+- All docs have been created and updated describing the new version of the package.
 - Probably other changes and bug fixes, but not sure which are fixes to the old code and what are associated with the major Value object overhaul.